Former ’60 Minutes’ Reporter Lara Logan Slaps $25 Million Defamation Lawsuit On New York Media

 “She was young and extremely talented.
 She expected to work for CBS indefinitely,” it continues.

-Last month, Logan signed with Fox News’s streaming service, Fox Nation, to host a docuseries that will include her reporting on American political and ideological topics.
+Last month, Logan signed with Fox News’s streaming service, Fox Nation, to host a docuseries that will include her reporting on American political topics.

 The events surrounding the attacks on the U.S. consulate in Benghazi became a political football during the Obama administration, including for then-Secretary of State Hillary Clinton, who became the target of vitriol, congressional hearings and lawsuits, as The Inquisitr has previously reported.